MAYA

 Mirrored facade

-Mirrored facade reflecting the blue sky and gently transitioning into the big infinity pool.
+A mirrored facade reflects the blue sky and flows into the infinity pool.

 Sky lounge